- 75025 - Monday

 Selected Pharmacies Accept Unwanted Medications

 Some pharmacies recognize the importance of safety control and dispose of unused medications and offer self-funded collection programs.
-You can enter your zip code within the following website to find the closest participating pharmacy.
+You can enter your zip code within the Dispose My Meds website to find the closest participating pharmacy.
 Upon locating the closest participating pharmacy, always contact them directly to ensure their participation and individual program guidelines.

 Other Types of Pharmaceutical Waste